-Supporting social and economic wellbeing by ensuring that homes, communities and businesses are connected to a sustainable and evolving electricity network.
+Collectively, our 27 members ensure homes, communities and businesses are connected to a sustainable, evolving electricity network.

 Lines companies maintain around 150,000km of cables and wires across New Zealand

 The ENA supports its members in leading the transition to a low-carbon, electrified economy for the benefit of our communities.

 Our vision is a low-carbon economy due to reliable, safe and affordable electricity networks.

 As we respond to climate change by increasingly relying on electricity to power our lives, our overall energy consumption is going to change.

 South Island lines company Westpower has developed an innovation solution to enable it to see what is happening on its low-voltage networks.